The Building is Open! Now Leasing!

-Located at 3445 Washington Boulevard, just 1,500 feet from the Virginia Square-GMU Metro, Lucille & Bruce Terwilliger Place will be a 160-unit affordable rental community, featuring a modern 6,000-square-foot ground floor space for American Legion Post 139.
-The Certified EarthCraft Gold building will also include community and multi-purpose spaces, a counseling office, and a business center.
-Terwilliger Place will have 50% veterans preference, and more than 10% of the units will be reserved for households earning 30% of the area median income.
+Located at 3445 Washington Boulevard, just 1,500 feet from the Virginia Square-GMU Metro, Lucille & Bruce Terwilliger Place is a 160-unit affordable rental community, featuring a modern 6,000-square-foot ground floor space for American Legion Post 139.
+The Certified EarthCraft Gold building includes community and multi-purpose spaces, a counseling office, and a business center.
+Terwilliger Place has a 50% veteran preference, and more than 10% of the units are reserved for households earning 30% of the area median income.

 This community was conceived when, in response to an aging facility and diminishing membership, the members of American Legion Post 139 saw redevelopment as an opportunity to transform their site, programs, and services.
 In 2016, the American Legion Post 139 selected APAH to redevelop their site in Virginia Square to create affordable one-, two-, and three-bedroom apartments and a new Post.

 APAH guided the project through the Washington Boulevard and Kirkwood Road Special GLUP Study “Plus” and Concept Plan in 2017, which helped unlock greater density for the site.
 The project was approved for rezoning and gap financing from Arlington County’s Affordable Housing Investment Fund in 2019.
 APAH skillfully balanced the hybrid underwriting parameters to enable both this project and Mt.
 Sterling Senior to win 9% credits in the same cycle in 2019.

 The project broke ground in May 2020 and the first residents moved in during August 2022.